katherine-wilson/apicius/README.md

   <img src="https://i.imgur.com/34R4gvd.png" width=50% height=50%>
   </p>
   <br><br>
-When a user selects a recipe from their favorites, a row of buttons appear on top of the list.
-Here, the user use the green arrows to move the recipe up and down in the list, the blue "Open" button to view the recipe in more detail (the recipe can also be double-clicked), and the red "Delete" button can be used to remove recipes from this list.
+When a user selects a recipe from their favorites, a row of buttons appears on top of the list.
+Here, the user can click the green arrows to move the recipe up and down in the list, the blue "Open" button to view the recipe in more detail (the recipe can also be double-clicked), and the red "Delete" button can be used to remove recipes from this list.
 <br><br>
   <p align="center">
   <img src="https://i.imgur.com/K4HixyC.png" width=75% height=75%>